-The Vermont Trauma, Resiliency, and Equity Education (VT-TREE) initiative provides training grants funded by Health Resources and Services Administration (HRSA) to help diversifying the behavioral health workforce.
+The Vermont Trauma, Resiliency, and Equity Education (VT-TREE) initiative provides additional training in trauma informed direct practice related to current social issues which emerge in direct practice settings with historically underserved and underrepresented communities.
+This training grant is funded by Health Resources and Services Administration (HRSA) to help diversify the behavioral health workforce.
 The grant provides a direct

-stipend of $10,000* to second year Master of Social Work (MSW) and Counseling (MS) students who are already admitted to the respective
+stipend of $10,000* to second year Master of Social Work (MSW) and Counseling (MS) students who are already admitted and enrolled in their respective

 *Per Student Financial Services (SFS) Policy: Federal financial aid policies require that all estimated financial assistance be factored into the overall financial aid award offer.
 This includes amounts awarded as stipends to support living expenses that are not considered compensation.
 If you apply for Federal financial aid by submitting the Free Application for Federal Student Aid (FAFSA), the maximum amount of Federal loan funding you may borrow, if eligible, will be your total Cost of Attendance, less the VT-TREE stipend, if offered to you, and less any other aid you are receiving, which might include tuition remission, outside scholarships, etc. For more information about Cost of Attendance and the types of aid that may be available to you, please visit www.uvm.edu/studentfinancialservices

 Graduate students who are in their second year of study in either the Master of Social Work (MSW) or Counseling (MS) program at UVM.

 Students who self-identify as diverse/historically underrepresented in one of the following underrepresented identities: racial, ethnic, cultural, geographic, religious, linguistic, gender and sexual orientations.

 As this is a federal grant, only US citizens and LPR's are eligible.